 Please pack lightly and include only necessary items.
 You should be able to carry all your luggage significant distances on your own.
 Try to minimize both the number of bags and weight of your bag(s) since you will likely be acquiring more belongings while abroad.
-South Africa's internal flights limit baggage to only one bag of 20 kilograms per person plus a carry-on.
-The second bag costs 15 Rand (about \$1.60) per pound.
+South Africa's internal flights limit baggage to only one bag of 20 kilograms per person plus a carry-on of 7 kilograms.
+There will be a nominal fee for a second bag which is determined by weight and students will be responsible for the additional payment.
 With careful planning, you should be able to bring the necessary clothing and supplies and stay within the 20kg limit.
 If you plan to bring more than 20 kilograms you will need to budget for extra baggage fees.